Early Settlement in "Muddy York"

 Toronto became a major city in the 1950s, with the Metro Council providing a structure for planning and growth.
 The Yonge subway opened, and a network of highways was constructed.
 It linked the city to the affluent suburbs.
-Don Mills, the first post-war planned community town, was built between 1952 and 1962; Yorkdale Centre, a mammoth shopping center, followed in 1964.
+Don Mills, the first postwar planned community, was built between 1952 and 1965; Yorkdale Centre, a mammoth shopping center, followed in 1964.
 American companies began locating branch plants in the area, fueling much of the growth.

 The city also began to loosen up.
 While the old social elite continued to dominate the boardrooms, politics, at least, had become more accessible and fluid.
-In 1954, Nathan Phillips became the first Jewish mayor.
+In 1955, Nathan Phillips became the city's first Jewish mayor.
 In 1947, the Chinese Exclusion Act of 1923 was repealed.
 And after 1950, Germans and Italians were allowed to enter once again.
-Then, under pressure from the United Nations, Poles, Ukrainians, Central European and Russian Jews, Yugoslavs, Estonians, Latvians, and other East Europeans poured in.
+Then, under pressure from the United Nations, people from Hungary, Yugoslavia, Portugal, and Greece poured in.
 Most arrived at Union Station, having journeyed from the ports of Halifax, Québec City, and Montréal.
-At the beginning of the 1950s, the foreign-born were 31% of the population; by 1961, they were 42%, and the number of people claiming British descent had fallen from 73% to 59%.
-The 1960s brought an even richer mix of people -- Portuguese, Greeks, West Indians, South Asians, refugees from Chile, Vietnam, and elsewhere -- changing the city’s character forever.
+The 1960s brought an even richer mix of people—West Indians, South Asians, refugees from Chile, Vietnam, and elsewhere—changing the city’s character forever.

 In the 1960s, the focus shifted from the suburbs to the city.
 People moved back downtown, renovating the handsome brick Victorians so characteristic of today’s downtown.
-Yorkville emerged briefly as the hippie capital -- the Haight-Ashbury of Canada.
-Gordon Lightfoot and Joni Mitchell sang in the coffeehouses, and a group called the Toronto Anti-Draft Programme helped many Americans fleeing the Vietnam draft settle in Toronto.
+Yorkville emerged briefly as the capital of hippiedom—the Haight-Ashbury of Canada.
+Gordon Lightfoot and Joni Mitchell sang in the coffeehouses, and a group called the Toronto Anti-Draft Programme helped many Americans fleeing the Vietnam War Draft settle in Toronto.

-During the 1970s, the provincial government also helped develop attractions that would polish Toronto’s patina and lure visitors: Ontario Place in 1971, Harbourfront in 1972, and the Metro Zoo and the Ontario Science Centre in 1974.
-The CN Tower is another development from that era, and for more than 3 decades, it was the tallest free-standing structure in the world (now surpassed by the Burj Dubai tower).
+During the 1970s, the provincial government also helped develop attractions that would polish Toronto’s patina and lure visitors, including Ontario Place (1971) and the Metro Zoo (1974).
+The CN Tower is another development from that era, and for more than 3 decades, it was the tallest free-standing structure in the world (now surpassed by the Burj Khalifa in Dubai).
 Unfortunately, in spite of strong efforts by preservationists, Toronto lost many historic buildings in the 1960s and ’70s.

 The 1980s were an interesting time in Toronto.
-On the one hand, the city fell into the habit of conspicuous consumption that seemed to define the era.
-Yorkville was transformed from hippie coffeehouse central into a hive of chic boutiques.
-But, on a more positive note, previously neglected neighborhoods such as the Annex and Cabbagetown were revitalized, the grand mansions brought back to life by new waves of residents.
-In fairness to the oft-mocked 1980s, this was a time when people began to appreciate Toronto’s historic architecture, working to restore it rather than tear it down as they had in the 1970s.
-The Elgin and Winter Garden theaters were fully renovated and reopened, as was the Pantages Theatre (now called the Canon).
+On the one hand, the city fell into the habit of conspicuous consumption that seemed to define the oft-mocked era.
+Yorkville was transformed from hippie-coffeehouse central into a hive of chic boutiques.
+On a more positive note, previously neglected neighborhoods such as the Annex and Cabbagetown were revitalized, the grand mansions brought back to life by new waves of residents.
+People began to appreciate Toronto’s historic architecture, working to restore it rather than tear it down as they had in the 1970s.
+The Elgin and Winter Garden theaters were fully renovated and reopened, as was the Pantages Theatre (now the Ed Mirvish Theatre).
 In 1986, Toronto’s Mirvish family (of “Honest Ed’s” fame) created Mirvish Productions, which (along with the now-defunct Livent group) ushered in a renaissance on the Toronto theater scene.
-There was also important new construction in the city: Roy Thomson Hall opened in 1982, and SkyDome (now called the Rogers Centre) debuted in 1989.
+There was also important new construction in the city: The Roy Thomson Hall opened in 1982, and SkyDome (now the Rogers Centre) debuted in 1989.

-In the 1990s, the GTA really began to boom, fueled in part by rising immigration to the city.
-In 1998, the megacity merger forced the former city of Toronto into a union with five previously independent boroughs, causing cuts in public services as the provincial government off-loaded transit and welfare costs to the city.
+In the 1990s, the Greater Toronto Area (GTA) really began to boom, fueled in part by rising immigration to the city.
+In 1998, a megacity merger forced the former city of Toronto into a union with five previously independent boroughs, causing cuts in public services as the provincial government off-loaded transit and welfare costs to the city.

 The 21st Century